-PIN FUNCTIONS (DFN/TSSOP)
+PIN FUNCTIONS (DFN Package)/(TSSOP Package)

-NC (Pins 1, 8, 9, 12/Pins 2, 11, 12, 15): No Connect.
-No Connect pins may be floated, tied to IN or tied to GND.
+NC (Pins 1, 9, 12)/(Pins 2, 12, 15): No Connect.
+These pins have no internal connection; connecting NC pins to a copper area for heat dissipation provides a small improvement in thermal performance.

-OUT (Pins 2, 3/Pins 3, 4): Output.
+OUT (Pins 2, 3)/(Pins 3, 4): Output.
 The output supplies power to the load.
 A minimum output capacitor of $3.3\mu F$ is required to prevent oscillations.
 Larger output capacitors will be required for applications with large transient loads to limit peak voltage transients.
 See the Applications Information section for more information on output capacitance and reverse output characteristics.

-ADJ (Pin 4/Pin 5): Adjust.
+ADJ (Pin 4)/(Pin 5): Adjust.
 This is the input to the error amplifier.
 This pin is internally clamped to ±7V.
 It has a bias current of 30nA which flows into the pin (see curve of ADJ Pin Bias Current vs Temperature in the Typical Performance Characteristics).
 The ADJ pin voltage is 1.24V referenced to ground, and the output voltage range is 1.24V to 60V.